yedderson/PyBooklet/README.rst

 A GUI utility to convert a PDF file into 2 Pages-Per-Sheet double-sided booklet ready for printing.

 .. image:: https://github.com/downloads/yedderson/PyBooklet/PyBooklet_screenshot.PNG
-  :scale: 80%
+  :align: : center

 THE IDEA
 --------
-I needed to print a large pdf book about starting QT/Python programming and I couldn't find out how to make the print double-sided with 2 pages per sheet, so I made this tool ... with Python and QT.
+I needed to print a large pdf book about starting development with Python and QT and I couldn't find out how to make the print double-sided with 2 pages per sheet, so I made this tool ... with Python and QT.

 Learning by doing, yes.
-And again, the intention behind is to start a substantial open source project to familiarize with all the aspects from working on a Version Control System and build a project structure to finally packaging and distributing.
+And again, the intention behind is to start an open source project from the ground up to familiarize with all the aspects from working on a VCS System and organizing a project structure to packaging and distributing.

 Usage
 -----
-two files are generated from the provided pdf file, the Front-side and Back-side file, they are to be printed in sequence :
+Two files are generated from the provided pdf file, the Front-side and Back-side files, they are to be printed in sequence :

 .. image:: https://github.com/downloads/yedderson/PyBooklet/pybooklet_manual.png
-  :scale: 80
+  :scale: 80 %
-  :align: center

 Installation